jcgregorio/webmention-run/README.md

     <link href="$HOST/IncomingWebMention" rel="webmention" />

-where $HOST is the value of HOST you set in `config.mk`.
+where $HOST is the value of HOST you set in `config.json`.
 This indicates that you site is capable of receiving webmentions.
 Put that link tag on every page you want to receive webmentions.